Wilfred Madius Tangau: Early life

 Inspired by fellow schoolmates in this school, he initiated a student society in his village called KEPALOS, which formed student study groups and fundraised to finance their programmes.
-In 1976, Tangau passed his Malaysian Certificate of Education (MCE) with Grade One.
-With this he earned the same scholarship to do his Form Six at Sekolah Menengah Sains Selangor (SMSS) Cheras, a governmental fully residential school.
+In 1976, Tangau passed his Malaysian Certificate of Education (SPM) with Grade One.
+With this he earned the same scholarship to continue his Form Six at Sekolah Menengah Sains Selangor (SMSS) Cheras, a governmental fully residential school.
 Whilst schooling there, he was an active student leader and a debater for his school.
 Prior to his tertiary education while waiting for the results of his Higher School Certificate, he served as a temporary teacher at SMK Tamparuli, Tuaran, Sabah, for five months.
 He taught Integrated Science or Sains Paduan to Form One students.

-In 1979, having successfully completed his Higher School Certificate, Tangau was accepted into University Pertanian Malaysia (UPM), Serdang Selangor, to do his bachelor's degree in Forestry Science.
+In 1979, having successfully completed his Higher School Certificate, Tangau was accepted into University Pertanian Malaysia (UPM), Serdang, Selangor, to do his bachelor's degree in Forestry Science.
 He was an active student leader at university.
 He was the President of the Catholic Student Society for two terms from 1981 to 1982.
 He was also a keen observer of the political development of his birth state Sabah, and nationwide.
 He graduated in 1983 and soon after, he secured a job at the Sabah Forestry Development Authority (SAFODA) as a research officer on silviculture.
 In 1985 he was accepted as an individual participant to study forest management in various institutions in Japan under the Japan International Cooperation Agency (JICA) for four months.
-He had the opportunity to travel and stay in Tokyo, Kumamoto, Numata, Hokkaido and Tsukuba.
+He had the opportunity to travel and stay in Tokyo, Osaka, Hokkaido and Tsukuba.
 Subsequently, in 1990 he obtained a master's degree in Development Management from Asian Institute of Management (AIM) in the Philippines.

-He is married to Datuk (Datin Seri Panglima) Dr. Jaina Sintian, a medical doctor from Bundu Tuhan village, Ranau, who is the founding Vice Chief of the UPKO Women Movement Chief (Wanita UPKO), later becoming its Chief 2008 and only retired from the position in 2018 when her husband was elected officially as the President of UPKO and served in this position until 2023.
-Together they have five children - four daughters, and a son.
+He is married to Dr. Jaina Sintian, a medical doctor from Bundu Tuhan village, Ranau, who is the founding Vice Chief of the UPKO Women Movement Chief (Wanita UPKO), later becoming its Chief in 2008 and only retired from the position in 2018 when her husband was elected officially as the President of UPKO and served in this position until 2023.
+Together they have five children; four daughters and a son.